Mod (subculture): United States and elsewhere

 As the mod lifestyle was going through decline in England, its influence became all the rage in the United States and around the world, as many young people adopted its look.
 However, the worldwide experience differed from that of the early scene in London in that it was based mainly on pop culture and influenced by British modern jazz and pop musicians.
-By then, mod was thought of more as a general youth-culture style with its term meaning modern, rather than as a separate subgroup to do with modern jazz among different contending factions.
+Mod came to be considered part of general youth culture and style rather than as a narrow subculture.

-American musicians, in the aftermath of the British Invasion, adopted the look of the dandy which was currently popular in London, with the clothes, longer hairstyles, and Beatle boots.
-The exploitation documentary Mondo Mod provides a glimpse of mod and dandy influence on the Sunset Strip and West Hollywood scene of late 1966.
-"Mod" in the American term and dandy increasingly became associated with psychedelic rock and the early hippie movement and, by 1967, more exotic looks had come into vogue, such as Nehru jackets and love beads.
+American musicians, in the aftermath of the British Invasion, adopted the look of the dandy which was popular in London, with peacock revolution clothes, longer hairstyles, and Beatle boots.
+The exploitation documentary Mondo Mod provides a glimpse into mod and dandy influence on the Sunset Strip and West Hollywood scene of late 1966.
+Mod increasingly became associated with psychedelic rock and the early hippie movement and, by 1967, more exotic looks had come into vogue, such as Nehru jackets and love beads.
 Its trappings were reflected on popular American TV shows such as Laugh-In and The Mod Squad.